 Alex: (to Karen) "I'd help you if I could, but I don't think I'd do a job that would meet your approval.
 I'm much better at taking your lipstick off than putting it on."

 Bert: (about Ernest and Alex) "Two distinct personalities.
 You were always serious...a digger.
 Alex was always smiling, looking for fun.
 And you were always early and he was always late."

-Note: Alex mentions that he is two years younger than Ernest.
+NOTE: Alex mentions that he is two years younger than Ernest.

 AUGUST 9, 1965 (EP. #317)

-Janet felt restless and uneasy as she thought of Ernest and Karen's past together.
+Janet felt restless and smoked nervously as she thought of Ernest and Karen's past together.
 Bert, Alex, and Ernest praised Cora for her cooking.
 Alex talked about selling his business, accepting a management consultant position at Brown and Company, and the house he and Karen bought.
 Bert was puzzled by Karen's absence and skeptical that Ernest has intentions to visit Alex and Karen.
 Janet was dismayed over Ernest's attitude towards the family dinner and that he hadn't faced Karen.
 Alex told Karen his evening with the family was initially strained but became more relaxed over time.
 Karen wished to avoid discussing Ernest as she and Alex became intimate.

 AUGUST 10, 1965 (EP. #318)